 Snitker has ties to current Cardinals players, and though he didn't have the Cardinals series circled on his calendar when he was named interim manager, he appreciates the town that helped foster his love for baseball.
 "I called Adam Wainwright when he was traded and said, 'Man, you're going to baseball heaven,'" Snitker said.
 "The people, the farming communities surrounding this, they support this thing.
 It's a sea of red and it has always been a lot of fun to come here just because they appreciate baseball."
 (N Krueger - MLB.com - Aug 5, 2016)

-Astros manager AJ Hinch brought Snitker over from Minor League camp to serve as a coach and exchange lineup cards with his dad before two games last year.
-Repeating this ritual before Monday's 4-3 Astros win proved extra special for the Snitkers, who for the first time find themselves simultaneously preparing for a Major League season.
+Astros manager AJ Hinch brought Snitker over from Minor League camp to serve as a coach and exchange lineup cards with his dad before two games in 2018.
+Repeating this ritual before a 4-3 Astros win proved extra special for the Snitkers, who for the first time find themselves simultaneously preparing for a Major League season.

 |Birth City:||Decatur, IL|